Felix-Hz/aws-lambda-landing/README.md

-# FastAPI Landing Page with AWS (EC2, Lambda, S3) Integration
+# FastAPI AWS Medieval Fair Gallery

-This project showcases a landing page developed using FastAPI in Python.
-The landing page allows users to upload images, and the project integrates with AWS EC2 and Lambda to display the names and details of the newly uploaded images from an S3 bucket.
+This project is a medieval fair gallery created using FastAPI and AWS CDK.
+The gallery showcases images from an S3 bucket, giving it a medieval fair theme.

-## Prerequisites
+# Prerequisites

-Python (version 3.6 or higher)
+- Python (version 3.6 or higher)
-AWS account with EC2, S3, and Lambda access
+- AWS account with CDK, S3, and IAM access
-AWS CLI and configured credentials
+- AWS CLI and configured credentials
-## Setup and Deployment
+# Setup and Deployment
 1. Clone the repository.

 2. Install Python dependencies:

 `pip install -r requirements.txt`